Kozhikode International Airport: Ground Transport

-Calicut International Airport is located between two National Highways.
-The closest one is National Highway 966 (NH-966) situated at a distance of 2.3 kilometers and the other one being National Highway 66 (NH-66) which is around 8 kilometers from the airport.
-NH-966 joins NH-66 at Ramanattukara, located 12 kilometers from the airport.
-This combined road network enables seamless connectivity to the north to Kozhikode, Kannur, and Wayanad, and towards the south to Malappuram, Palakkad, Thrissur, and Coimbatore.
+Kozhikode International Airport is located between two National Highways.
+The closest one is National Highway 966 (NH-966) situated at a distance of 2.3 kilometres and the other one being National Highway 66 (NH-66) which is around 8 kilometres from the airport.
+NH-966 joins NH-66 at Ramanattukara, located 12 kilometres from the airport.
+This combined road network enables seamless connectivity to the north to Kozhikode, Kannur, and Wayanad, and towards the south to Malappuram, Kondotty, Palakkad, Thrissur, and Coimbatore.